Duchy of Styria: History

-It was created by Emperor Frederick Barbarossa in 1180 when he raised the March of Styria to a duchy of equal rank with neighbouring Carinthia and Bavaria, after the fall of the Bavarian duke Henry the Lion earlier that year.
-Margrave Ottokar IV thereby became the first Duke of Styria and also the last of the ancient Otakar dynasty.
+It was created by Emperor Frederick Barbarossa in 1180 when he raised the March of Styria to a duchy of equal rank with neighbouring Carinthia and Bavaria, after the fall of the Bavarian Duke Henry the Lion earlier that year.
+Margrave Ottokar IV thereby became the first duke of Styria and also the last of the ancient Otakar dynasty.
 As Ottokar had no issue, he in 1186 signed the Georgenberg Pact with the mighty House of Babenberg, rulers of Austria since 976, after which both duchies should in perpetuity be ruled in personal union.
-Upon his death in 1192, Styria as stipulated fell to the Babenberg duke Leopold V of Austria.
+Upon his death in 1192, Styria as stipulated fell to the Babenberg Leopold V, Duke of Austria.

 The Austrian Babenbergs became extinct in 1246, when Duke Frederick II was killed in battle against King Béla IV of Hungary.
 Styria, a vacant Imperial fief, became a matter of dispute among the neighbouring estates.
 It passed quickly through the hands of Hungarian kings in 1254, until King Ottokar II of Bohemia conquered it, being victorious at the 1260 Battle of Kressenbrunn.
 As King Ottokar II had married the last duke's sister Margaret, he laid claim to both Austria and Styria.
 This met with strong opposition by the newly-elected King Rudolph I of Germany, who claimed the duchies as escheated fiefs.
 Rudolph finally defeated Ottokar at the 1278 Battle on the Marchfeld, seized Austria and Styria and granted them to his sons Albert I and Rudolf II.

 The House of Habsburg provided Styria with dukes of their lineage from that point on.
 The duchy was, however, separated from Austria by the 1379 Treaty of Neuberg, after which Styria, Carinthia, and Carniola formed the Inner Austrian territory ruled by the descendants of Leopold III of the Leopoldian line, who took their residence at Graz.
 In 1456 they could significantly enlarge the Styrian territory by acquisition and re-acquisition of the comital Celje estates in Lower Styria.
 Both duchies were again ruled in personal union, when Leopold's grandson Frederick V inherited Austria in 1457.
 In 1496 Frederick's son Maximilian I signed an order expelling all Jews from Styria, who were not allowed to return to Graz until 1856.
 In 1512 the duchy joined the Empire's Austrian Circle.